 In recent years psychologists have started to examine positive emotion.
 This research has focused on what makes people happier, what gives them more meaning and purpose in life, and what measures they can take to lead to overall greater health.

-This seminar will outline some simple, practical, and most importantly, evidence-based strategies linked to a better quality of life.
-The hope is that it will uplift and inspire change in the lives of those who attend but even more importantly inspire participants to incorporate it into their homes, workplaces and communities.
+This seminar will outline simple, practical, and most importantly, evidence-based strategies linked to a better quality of life.
+The hope is that it will uplift and inspire change in the lives of those students who listen but even more importantly inspire them to incorporate it into the school community and their homes.

 SEMINAR 3: THE RESILIENCE TOOLBOX – Strategies for Staying Well during Challenging Times (suitable for all students)